OUTLINE

 In this section, we’ll take you through everything you need to know about payroll in the Czech Republic.
 We’ll also discuss the mandatory benefits that Czech employers are required to provide to their employees, plus some additional benefits that could help you attract and retain talent.

-The national minimum wage in the Czech Republic is the legal minimum that an employer can pay an employee for their work.
-It’s given as a monthly figure for full-time employees, and an hourly figure for those working part-time or irregular hours.
-The minimum wage is set by a government decree each year and takes effect at the start of the next calendar year.
+The national minimum wage in the Czech Republic is the legal minimum an employer can pay an employee for their work.
+It is set as a monthly amount for full-time employees and an hourly amount for employees working part-time or with irregular schedules.
+The minimum wage is established by government decree and applies from the start of each calendar year.
+The Czech minimum wage does not include premiums for overtime, work on public holidays, night work, weekend work, or work performed in difficult or hazardous conditions—these must be paid separately under labour law.

 If you want to hire employees in the Czech Republic, you’ll need to understand the various rules and regulations that govern the payroll process.
 Read on to find out what you need to know.